 hunters, campers, hikers, mountain bikers and rock climbers

-Valley, climb the City of Rocks or fish for more than
+Valley, climb the City of Rocks or cast for more than

 40 species of game fish at Henry’s Fork.

-RESTAURANTS Dining in Idaho From contemporary cuisine in Boise's Red Feather Lounge to casual pub fare and après-ski cocktails at Ketchum’s Whiskey Jacques, you’ll find a variety of restaurants to appease your appetite after a day of touring, hiking or skiing.
-Search our database or check out our list of the Hot 10 restaurants in Idaho.
+Restaurant Reviews Statewide From contemporary cuisine in Boise's Red Feather Lounge to casual pub fare and après-ski cocktails at Ketchum’s Whiskey Jacques, you’ll find a variety of restaurants to appease your appetite after a day of touring, hiking or skiing.

-MOUNTAIN RENEWAL WaterBlue Spa at Shore Lodge After answering the call of the wild and enjoying the idyllic mountain wilderness of McCall, Idaho, respond to the inner cry for relaxation with these luxurious, organic treatments.
-It's all part of the WaterBlue Spa at Shore Lodge's calming, holistic and individualistic approach to reviving your mind and restoring your body.
+The Cove Spa at Shore Lodge After answering the call of the wild and enjoying the idyllic mountain wilderness of McCall, Idaho, respond to the inner cry for relaxation with luxurious, organic treatments.
+It's all part of the The Cove Spa at Shore Lodge's calming, holistic and individualistic approach to reviving your mind and restoring your body.

 TOP 10 WILD WEST RANCHES Red Horse Mountain Ranch Enjoying the great outdoors is the philosophy of this Idaho ranch with plenty of activities offered for your pleasure.
 Guests are given their own horse and saddle for a week and can explore the grounds solo or on a guided tour.
 Have fun riding, fishing, hiking, kayaking and more.